 In addition to our RFL Assessments™, we’ve developed our own proprietary curriculum called Learn-at-Play™, which serves as the framework for helping our kids excel.
 We have also strategically chosen other respected tools to round out each child’s developmental experience.
 Click a link below to learn about them.

-3. High Employee Retention
+3. Superior Employee Retention

 Employee turnover is how our industry generally refers to the problem of the giant revolving door through which staff enter and then exit employment.
 Industry “averages” on staff turnover are hard to get a handle on because there is no established, standardized industry tracking method.
 Many companies only track turnover of full-time staff.
 Others don’t begin tracking until the employee has been on staff for one year.
 Still others exclude students or temporary employees.
 All of this has the net effect of making the numbers look better than they really are.
 Despite this data manipulation, annual turnover in the childcare industry of 30% – 55% is considered by many to be normal.